BedrockStreaming/bemlinter/packages/bemlinter/README.md

 }
 ```

 ### classPrefix (option)

-To set the authorized class prefix
+To set the authorized class prefix.

 default: `''`